Cholera is a bacterial infection. It affects the bowels. It can lead to a quick loss of body fluids. If severe, it can be fatal.

 - Live or travel to places where cholera is common

-- Are exposed to contaminated water or seafood
+- Are exposed to the bacteria in water or seafood

 - Are in blood group O